Effect of Primordial Black Holes on the global 21-cm signal: Effect of PBHs on 21 cm signal

-In the leftmost panel, where $f^{\rm PBH}_{\rm X,esc} =1.0$ i.e., same as that of the SF galaxies, the \textbf{SF+PBH} model produces a noticeably shallower absorption trough, with an amplitude of $\sim -200$ mK at $z \sim 18$, compared to the \textbf{SF-only} model, which shows a deeper trough of amplitude $\sim -300$ mK at $z\sim 16$.
-This difference arises because, in the \textbf{SF+PBH} case, the X-ray contribution from PBH-seeded galaxies, dominating across all the redshifts (as also shown in Fig. \ref{fig:all_quan}), enhances the heating of the IGM at these redshifts.
+In the top-left panel, where $f^{\rm PBH}_{\rm X,esc} =1.0$ i.e. identical to that of the SF galaxies, the SF and PBH model produces a noticeably shallower absorption trough, with an amplitude of $\sim -25$ mK at $z \sim 12$.
+This contrasts with the SF-only model, which shows a deeper trough of amplitude $\sim -60$ mK at $z\sim 12$.
+This difference arises because, in the SF and PBH case, the X-ray contribution from PBH-seeded galaxies, dominating across the $30>z>15$ redshift range (as also shown in Fig. \ref{fig:all_quan}), enhances the temperature of the IGM ($T_{k}$), as shown in the corresponding bottom panel, with $T_{k}$ from SF and PBH $\sim 0.5$ dex higher than in the SF-only scenario.

-As we go to the next panel on the right, with $f^{\rm PBH}_{\rm X,esc}=0.5$, i.e, X-ray escape fraction of PBHs is half of that of the SF-galaxies, we see that the difference between these two signals starts to decrease.
-Finally, at the rightmost panel, with $f^{\rm PBH}_{\rm X,esc}$ as one-tenth of that of the SF-galaxies, the amplitude of the absorption trough of \textbf{SF-only} and \textbf{SF+PBH} becomes very similar.
+As we move to the next panel on the right, where $f^{\rm PBH}_{X,\rm esc} = 0.5$ (i.e. the X-ray escape fraction of the PBHs is half that of the SF galaxies), the difference between the two signals begins to diminish.
+In the top-right panel, where $f^{\rm PBH}_{X,\rm esc}$ is one-tenth of that of SF galaxies, the amplitude of the absorption trough for the SF-only and SF plus PBH cases becomes nearly identical.
+A similar trend is observed in the bottom panel: the difference in the IGM temperature $T_k$ between the SF-only and SF and PBH scenarios decreases progressively as we move towards the right.

-We also note that the signal coming from \textbf{SF+PBH} in the redshift range $z=25-20$, near the first inflexion point, is slightly different from \textbf{SF-only} in all the panels.
-This is attributed to the fact that the \textbf{SF+PBH} produces more Ly-$\alpha$ photons than that of the \textbf{SF-only}, as also shown in Panel (b) of Fig. \ref{fig:all_quan}.
-We further note that this difference in signal remains the same in all the panels as the Ly-$\alpha$ escape fraction is kept fixed for both models, i.e., $f^{\rm SF}_{\alpha} = f^{\rm PBH}_{\alpha} = 1$ across all the panels, confirming that this difference originates due to Ly-$\alpha$ production and therefore independent of the X-ray emission in the models.
+In each of the top panels, we also note that the signal from both SF and PBH in the redshift range $z=25-20$, near the first inflexion point, is slightly different from the SF-only scenario.
+This is attributed to the fact that the SF and PBH produces more Ly-$\alpha$ photons than the SF-only scenario, as also shown in the middle panel of Fig. \ref{fig:all_quan}.
+We further note that this difference in signal remains the same in all the panels as the Ly-$\alpha$ escape fraction is kept fixed for both models (i.e. $f^{\rm SF}_{\alpha} = f^{\rm PBH}_{\alpha} = 1$ across all the panels), confirming that this difference originates from Ly-$\alpha$ production independent of the X-ray emission in the models.